cilium/cilium/Documentation/operations/scalability/identity-relevant-labels.rst

 ----------------

 Labels can be defined as a list of labels to include.
-Only the labels specified will be used to evaluate Cilium identities:
+Only the labels specified and the default inclusive labels will be used to evaluate Cilium identities:

 .. code-block:: bash

     labels: "k8s:io.kubernetes.pod.namespace k8s:k8s-app k8s:app k8s:name"

-The above configuration would only include the following labels when evaluating Cilium identities:
+The above configuration would only include the following label keys when evaluating Cilium identities:

+- k8s:k8s-app
+- k8s:app
+- k8s:name
-- io.kubernetes.pod.namespace*=.*
+- reserved:.*
-- k8s-app*=*
+- io.kubernetes.pod.namespace
-- app*=*
+- io.cilium.k8s.namespace.labels
-- name*=*
+- app.kubernetes.io

+Note that ``k8s:io.kubernetes.pod.namespace`` is already included in default label ``io.kubernetes.pod.namespace``.

 Labels with the same prefix as defined in the configuration will also be considered.
-This lists some examples of labels that would also be evaluated for Cilium identities:
+This lists some examples of label keys that would also be evaluated for Cilium identities:

-- k8s-app-team*=*
+- k8s-app-team
-- app-production*=*
+- app-production
-- name-defined*=*
+- name-defined

-When a single "inclusive label" is added to the filter, all labels not defined in the default list will be excluded.
+When a single inclusive label is added to the filter, all labels not defined in the default list will be excluded.
 For example, pods running with the security labels ``team=team-1, env=prod`` will have the label ``env=prod`` ignored as soon Cilium is started with the filter ``k8s:team``.